 Sharing experiences on energy efficiency and district heating, from capacity building to pilot projects

-The Danish Energy Agency has through more than half a decade worked with the Chinese government on Energy Efficiency and District Heating initiatives.
+For more than half a decade, the Danish Energy Agency has worked with the Chinese government on Energy Efficiency and District Heating initiatives.
 Among our partners, the National Energy Conservation Centre (NECC) plays a central role in our program focused on district heating systems, and utilization of surplus heating from industry, power plants and waste incineration.
 The first pilot study has successfully demonstrated the value Danish expertise in these areas could have for the Chinese energy system and environment.

 Significant attention has been given to building local capacity in China in order to spread knowledge about energy planning by teaching local decision makers and technical staff in relevant government agencies and local communities.